NateshaMortimer/Amazon-Retail-Analytics/README.md

 ### PCA Results Explanation
 From the above visual we can see that there is a clear difference bewteern user interactions.
 Principal Component Analysis "highlights" the fact that there is a substantial difference/variation in "Liked" products across products in top categories.
 Note that, PCA does NOT show/tell us that "Liked" products are more or less likely to be in a top categories.
 PCA shows that of products that have consumer interactions, there is a large variance of products being "liked" across the top categories of products.
 The variance for "Liked" products is (-146.7396456416586, -0.178752667128817).

-If anything, this PCA can be starting point to further investigate "why" there is a large instance of products being liked.
+If anything, PCA can be starting point to further investigate "why" there is a large instance of products being liked instead of viewed or purchased.

-## Results / Conclusion
+## Results
 Overall, 5.919% of products are not associated with the top 10 categories.
 This doesn't support the first part of hypothesis that categories are "spread" somewhat evenly accross product offerings.

 Secondly, I thought that interaction types would be evenly dispersed across categories of products that consumers interacted with.
 PCA disproved this part of my hypothesis as well.
 It found a "hidden" insight that "liked" products variance greatly accross products within top categories.